Skip to Content

 Bonus Tips

 • Visit for sunset, even if you’re not doing a Scala dei Turchi sunset tour: this is a popular time of day to visit.
-Watching the sunset, behind Scala dei Turchi, is an unforgettable experience to have during a trip to Sicily, Italy.
+Watching the sunset, behind Scala dei Turchi, is an unforgettable experience to have during a trip to Sicily.
 And, indeed, you don’t need to be doing a specific sunset tour.
 Simply, rock up at Majata Beach and enjoy the show!

-• Visit Agrigento: most people visiting the Stair of the Turks will also visit the nearby Valley of the Temples.
+• Explore Agrigento: most people visiting the Stair of the Turks will also visit the nearby Valley of the Temples.
 Certainly, don’t miss a visit to one of the most outstanding Italian archaeological sites.

 Leave a comment